mongodb/genny/src/python/README.md

 Script: `genny-metrics-report`
 ---------------------------------

-Send metrics to Evergreen's metrics collection service (Cedar) given the 'cedar-csv' output format.
+Send metrics to Evergreen's metrics collection service (Cedar).

 This code snippet is provided for reference only as Cedar does not yet support local environments.